NWLL Baseball Division Guide for Parents

 NWLL Divisions Table

-Division | Typical Ages | Skill Level / Best For |
+Division | League Ages | Skill Level / Best For |

-Tee-Ball for All | 4–5 | Very young or first-time players; introduction to the sport and focuses on fun, basic skills, and coordination.
-Tee hits only.
+Tee-Ball for All | 4–5 | Very young or first-time players; focuses on fun, fundamental skills, and coordination.
+Players only hit the ball off a tee.
 A good option even for older first-time players needing confidence. |

-Single A | 5–6 | Early baseball experience with light structure.
+Single A | 5–6 | An early baseball experience that introduces players to the game.
 Ideal for kids who are still developing coordination and baseball fundamentals. |

-AA | 7–8 | Transitional baseball with machine-pitch ~37mph.
+AA | 7–8 (strong 6-year-olds may play up) | Transitional baseball with machine-pitch ~37mph.
 Introduces defensive positions and game flow.
-Great for strong 6 or 7-year-olds or developing 8-9 year-olds. |
+Great for strong 6- or 7-year-olds or developing 8-9-year-olds. |

-AAA | 9–10 | First full player-pitch division.
+AAA | 9–10 (strong 8-year-olds may play up) | The AAA Division is the first time players pitch.
 Players should catch and throw consistently and be comfortable batting against live pitching.
 Suitable for strong 8s, most 9s, and developing 10s. |

-Majors | 11–12 (some strong 10s may play up) | Highest standard Little League level.
-Strong fundamentals, field awareness, and consistent hitting required.
-Faster play and advanced rules. |
+Majors | 11–12 (strong 10s may play up) | The highest Little League division.
+Strong fundamentals, field awareness, and consistent hitting are required. |

 Intermediate (13U) | 12–13 | Bridge between Little League and larger-field baseball.
 Larger field dimensions and advanced rules.
 Great for players ready for a bigger challenge. |

 Juniors (14U) | 13–14 | Played on a larger diamond with higher competition.
-Good for players preparing for high-school-level baseball. |
+Suitable for players preparing for high-school-level baseball. |

 Seniors | 14–16 | Competitive baseball for older teens on full-sized fields.
 Ideal for players supplementing school teams or seeking continued development. |